jaggedsoft/eterbase-api/README.md

 npm install eterbase
 ```

 This project is designed to help you make your own projects that interact with the [Eterbase API](https://developers.eterbase.exchange) in node.js.
-Eterbase is Europe's Premier Digital Asset Exchange, the first regulated cryptocurrency exchange in Europe with crypto to fiat banking.
+Eterbase is Europe's Premier Digital Asset Exchange, the first compliant cryptocurrency exchange in Europe with crypto to fiat banking.
 [Sign up to Eterbase here.](https://www.eterbase.com/)

 #### Getting Started
 ```js